A Beginners Guide to Prepping and Surviving Disasters

 If you are reading this page, it must mean you want to be better prepared for emergencies.
 It can be overwhelming, in the beginning, to take in all the information, but it doesn’t have to be.

-This beginners guide is written to make the steps to accomplishing your prepping goals easy and affordable.
+This Beginners Guide to Prepping and Surviving Disasters has been written to make the steps to accomplishing your prepping goals easy and affordable.
 I will break it down into smaller steps and supply lists that will help you with your prepping supply decisions.

 If you follow the steps below, you will be better prepared than most of America!